Design Principles Guide by Andi Gugu

 Readability rules

-• Line length: 50–75 characters per line for optimal reading comfort.
-Too short fragments thought; too long loses the eye at the line end.
+• Line length: 50–75 characters per line for optimal reading comfort (roughly 600–700px at 16px).
+Too short fragments the reading rhythm; too long causes the eye to lose its place returning to the next line.

-• Contrast: Minimum 4.5:1 ratio against background.
-Never use pure black (#000) on white use dark grey (#1a1a1a) for softer, more comfortable reading.
+• Contrast ratio: Minimum 4.5:1 for body text.
+Never use pure black (#000) on white, use dark grey (#1a1a1a or #1f2937) for a softer, more comfortable reading experience across extended sessions.

-• Letter-spacing: Open tracking (loose letter-spacing) works well for all-caps labels and small text.
-Tight tracking suits large display headlines.
-Never alter tracking for body text.
+• Letter-spacing: Open tracking works well for all-caps labels and small text.
+Tight tracking suits large display headlines (−0.02 to −0.05em).
+Never alter tracking for body text, as it disrupts the carefully engineered spacing of professional typefaces.

 • Typography exercise